oftx/deepdream-revived/README.md

 ![Image](https://github.com/user-attachments/assets/5722909d-5561-470d-9378-116f3dda07d6)\
 A version of DeepDream that works in (relatively) modern-day python.

+Capable of processing static images, animated gifs, and videos.

 The original [DeepDream](https://github.com/google/deepdream) and related projects like [DeepDreamVideo](https://github.com/graphific/DeepDreamVideo) were written 10 years ago in python 2, so they're difficult to get running today without jumping through a lot of hoops.
 I've attempted to port this functionality to run in the most recent version of python 3 possible.

+RAM / VRAM requirements?
+It seems to use a very small amount.
+You could probably run this on a toaster.

 Note that I'm not an expert with this stuff.
 It's simply my best effort to make this old tech more accessible.
+It *should* be cross-platform, but I've only tested it on Linux+AMD.
+I can't guarantee that it'll work on your machine.

 ## Installation